-For more years than I care to admit, tucked away in a corner of a boatyard, on the outskirts of Portsmouth, I have been involved in a labour of love – the restoration of a little 1920’s gaff rigged cutter – therefore I certainly had no intention of buying another boat !
-However, thanks to the perils of social media, a friend directed me to a a FACEBOOK Classic Boat group, and a link to an online auction site, where as luck [fate ?] would have it my mothers old boat was for sale and what’s more it was lying ashore on the South Coast – not the East, where I last saw her.
+For more years than I care to admit, on the outskirts of Portsmouth, I have been involved in a labour of love – the restoration of a little 1920’s gaff rigged cutter – therefore I certainly had no intention of buying another boat !
+However, thanks to the perils of social media, a friend from a FACEBOOK Classic Boat group suggested that I looked at a link to an online auction site, where as luck [fate ?] would have it my mothers old boat was for sale and what’s more it was lying ashore on the South Coast – not the East, where I last saw her.

-I drove down to the boatyard in West Sussex and was greeted by a very pretty little boat that had been sadly neglected for many years and although quite temped, when I got home I didn’t make a bid on her.
-Instead I emailed the owner, wished him luck with the sale and told him of my connection to the boat and East Anglia and mentioned that I had a lot of paperwork and photos of the boat which perhaps the new owner might like.
+I drove down to the boatyard in West Sussex and was greeted by a very pretty little boat that had been neglected for many years and although tempted, when I got home I decided not to make a bid on her.
+Instead I emailed the owner, wished him luck with the sale and told him of my connection to the boat and East Anglia and mentioned that I had a lot of paperwork and photos of the boat, which perhaps the new owner might like.
 I received a very nice reply and I continued watching the auction site and spent a lot of time deliberating about whether to place a bid.
-Next I spoke to various friends in the marine business and they reminded me of the pitfalls of buying old wooden boats.
+Next I spoke to various friends in the marine business and they reminded me of the perils of buying old wooden boats.
 The end of the auction came and went and I had mixed feelings – pleased with myself for not getting tempted but a little deflated.
-The next weekend I returned to my mothers old house and discovered reams of bills of sales, assorted paperwork and even more photos of the “Deben” and began to wonder whether I had made the right decision.
+The next weekend I returned to my mothers old house and discovered reams of bills of sales, assorted paperwork and even more photos of the “Deben 4 Tonner'” and began to wonder whether I had made the right decision.
 Then on the following Monday I received an email from the owner saying that the person who “won” the auction admitted that he “didn’t have any money” and couldn’t honour his obligation to buy Leading Wind.
-The owner then went on to say that he wanted to walk away from the transaction and that he wanted to offer the boat to me at no cost – a dilemma !
-Possibly – very foolishly I said yes please !
+The owner then went on to say that he wanted to walk away from the transaction and that he wanted to offer the boat to me at no cost – a dilemma and possibly – very foolishly, I said yes please !

-Leading Wind was described as a “Project” which sounded alarm bells straight away – as a former director of a yacht chandlery and someone who has spent years working on wooden boats, I know a little bit about the potential issues.
+Leading Wind was described as a “Project” which sounded alarm bells straight away – as a former director of a yacht chandlery and someone who has spent many years working on wooden boats, I know a little bit about the potential issues.
 However, as an artist I am all too often ruled by my heart.
-I knew that the boat had a considerable amount of work done on her and from my cursory inspection, the hull was basically sound but as the boat had been left ashore with only a cockpit cover over her there were signs that rainwater had got inside and caused a multitude of problems.
-The previous owner suffered ill health and was unable to get down to the boat to regularly pump out the bilges and ensure clear ventilation and again this also has taken it’s toll.
-Added to this, over the years various local scoundrels have helped themselves to bronze deck fittings and left screw holes unprotected – so the integrity of the glass sheathed plywood deck may well be compromised – I will only know the full extent of this once I have stripped off the toe rails, rubbing strakes and sheathing off – exposing the surface of the ply.
+I knew that the boat had a considerable amount of work done on her and from my cursory inspection, the hull was basically sound but as the boat had been left ashore with only a cockpit cover over her and there were signs that rainwater had got inside and caused a multitude of problems.
+The previous owner suffered ill health and was unable to get down to the boat to regularly pump out the bilges and ensure clear ventilation and again this had taken it’s toll.
+Added to this, over the years various local scoundrels had helped themselves to bronze deck fittings and the remaining screw holes had compromised the integrity of the glass sheathed plywood deck – I would only know the full extent of this once I had stripped off the toe rails, rubbing strakes and sheathing off – exposing the surface of the ply.
 The previous owner had sanded the peeling deck paint off in readiness for a new layer of protection but sadly the new paint never got applied !

-One thing that I learned about wooden boats is the importance of engaging a marine surveyor to do a report early on and that’s exactly what I’ve done.
-The recent inclement weather delayed the process a little but things are now well underway and following two days of inspection I have been given an interim/summary report, and at the end of the week I’ll get a more exhaustive list of issues to be dealt with.
+One thing that I learned about wooden boats is the importance of engaging a marine surveyor to do a report early on and that’s exactly what I did.
+Inclement weather delayed the process a little but we received an interim/summary report by the end of the following week with a comprehensive list of issues to be dealt with.

-Another uncanny coincidence was that my surveyor was not only very enthusiastic about the Deben 4 Tonners but he was a former manager of the Whistocks boatyard in Woodbridge that built them.
+Another uncanny coincidence was that our surveyor was not only very enthusiastic about the Deben 4 Tonners but he was a former manager of the Whisstock’s boatyard in Woodbridge that built them.

-It’s my intention to get a professional shipwright involved early on and get the majority of the difficult stuff done over the next six months.
-I will do the cosmetic work and the interior, which will all have to be disassembled to allow access to the frames, some of which will need replacing or sister frames adding alongside.
-We discovered rot in the gripe, which is a large flat piece of elm that sits on top of the wooden keel and supports the mast step – so that along with some new floors (bilateral beams) is the first major job.
-The metal keel will also need dropping and the keel bolts inspecting or replacing but that’s another story.
+It was my intention to get a professional shipwright involved early on, to get the majority of the difficult stuff done over the following twelve months – for my part I would crack on with the cosmetic work and the interior, which had to be stripped to allow access to the frames, many of which needed replacing.
+We discovered rot in the gripe, which is a large flat piece of elm that sits on top of the wooden keel and supports the mast step – so that along with some new floors (bilateral beams) was the first major job.
+In addition, the metal keel needed separating from the boat to facilitate inspecting/ replacing the keel bolts but that’s another story.

-The engine will need to come out to allow further access to the structure of the boat.
-As the engine was winterised possibly 10 years ago, this will need some TLC and although it looks relatively clean there may be internal water damage – so marine engineers will be rubbing their hands with glee.
-The 31 foot mast has been condemned and a quote has been obtained for its replacement.
-The standing rigging and fittings all look in relatively good condition so these can be transferred from the old to the new mast although that is not a priority.
+The engine had to come out to allow further access to the structure of the boat.
+As the engine was winterised possibly 10 years ago, this needed some TLC and although it looked relatively clean there was quite likely internal water damage – so the engine was packed off to a specialist who stripped in down and rebuilt it.
+The 31 foot mast had been condemned and a quote was obtained for its replacement.
+The standing rigging and fittings all looked in relatively good condition so these will be transferred from the old to the new mast although at this stage is not a priority.
 I aim to get rid of the deck stepped tabernacle and put the mast back through the deck.
 This will mean that I can restore the cleaner lines down below and give easier access forward by dismantling the bulkheads which were put in to support and distribute the weight of the deck stepped mast.
 My mother was responsible for that modification as it was her intention to take the boat up to the Norfolk Broads and it was thought to be easier to have the mast on deck to facilitate getting it up and down to go under the numerous bridges.